Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Because many tissues contain CK, high levels of CK can be a sign of a variety of problems.
 Higher CK-MB may point more directly to heart damage.

-Measuring CK-MB used to be a common tool for diagnosing heart attacks, but doctors use it less often today.
+Measuring CK-MB used to be a common tool for diagnosing heart attacks, but healthcare providers use it less often today.
 Cardiac troponin is now the test of choice for finding a heart attack.
 This is because cardiac troponin is more specific and more sensitive than CK-MB.

-You may have this test if your doctor thinks you are having a heart attack.
+You may need this test if your healthcare provider thinks you are having a heart attack.
 Symptoms of a heart attack often include:

 Pain or discomfort in the chest, such as a squeezing sensation or feeling of fullness